Chicken and Steak Fajitas for a Crowd — Done in 20 Minutes

 What toppings do you recommend for chicken and steak fajitas?

-Our standard spread is shredded cheddar or Mexican blend cheese, sour cream, salsa or pico de gallo, shredded lettuce, and guacamole.
+Our standard spread is shredded sharp cheddar or Mexican blend cheese, sour cream , salsa or pico de gallo, shredded lettuce, and guacamole.
 Hot sauce is always on the table for whoever wants it.
 The beauty of fajitas is that everyone builds their own, so you can put out as many or as few toppings as you like.
 For a crowd, I like to set everything out in small bowls so people can go down the line and load up their tortilla.

 Can I add shrimp to this chicken and steak fajitas recipe?